 Little Joe falls in love with Alice Harper played by a young Bonnie Bedelia who he meets while rescuing her gambler brother John from a poker game gone bad.
 The two eventually marry and are expecting...

 Little Joe is blinded by an explosion and wallows in self-pity as he struggles to come to grips with his condition, which may be temporary or permanent.
 Ben hires a teacher from the Institute for the...

 Hoss takes two months of leave.
 He sees a little black boy steal a candle.
 He learns the boy wants the candle to make a wish.
 As he gets to know the boy and his family, he decides to try to help the ...

-The Cartwright's thousand-square-mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
-Each of the sons was born to a different wife of Ben's; none of the mothers is still alive.
-Adventures are typical western ones, with lots of personal relationships/problems thrown in as well.Written by
+The Cartwrights' one-thousand-square-mile Ponderosa Ranch is located near Virginia City, Nevada, site of the Comstock Silver Lode, during and after the Civil War.
+Each of the three sons was born to a different wife of Ben's; none of the mothers are still alive.
+Adventures are typical Western ones, with lots of personal relationships/problems thrown in as well.Written by

 7 of 9 people found this review helpful.